peytoncordero/DRI25/text-analysis.md

 ```python
 dq_text.similar("WINDMILLS")
 ```
-Why didn't that work?
+Did that work?

 <Secret>

-we would have to make a specific NLTK `Text` object.
+We would have to make a specific NLTK `Text` object.

 ```python
 dq_nltk_text = nltk.Text(dq_text)